Adaptavist/worker-broker/README.md

 If you have a custom Worker constructor you must ensure you enable it in your custom Worker entrypoint.
 See the example app.

+If you want a very lightweight tool for viewing the OpenTelemetry feed, try [otel-tui](https://github.com/ymtdzzz/otel-tui), start `otel-tui` in one terminal and then the OTEL enabled demo server in another:
+`deno task start:otel`.